kafechew/astro/README.md

-# Astro + Permit.io RBAC Example: Secure Blog Application test
+# Astro + Permit.io RBAC Example: Secure Blog Application

 This project demonstrates how to implement Role-Based Access Control (RBAC) in an Astro web application using Permit.io.
 It features a simple blog application where users with different roles (Admin, Employee) have varying levels of access to read, update, and delete blog posts.